 Announcement and Discussion

-- New beta feature in Storyline 360: Interactive 360° images.
-Read more about this exciting beta feature and how to submit feature requests to make it even better.
+- Storyline 360: Interactive 360° images.
+Read more about this exciting new feature and how to submit feature requests to make it even better.

 360° Images User Guide